Chapter

 We can see how our competitors lost organic rankings and start planning how to craft high-quality content to outrank them.

-So, Figma vs Webflow is a topic worth considering for the next content creation cycle.
+So, “top website builders” is the primary keyword worth considering for the next content creation cycle.

 Such a nice tool…